 If your Facebook page mentions your love for street racing, and you have been injured in an auto accident, where you and the other driver each blame each other for speeding and running a red light, don’t you think your Facebook information is going to be used against you?

 Again, the best advice when you have an insurance claim, especially a serious one, is to take down all of your social media personal information.
 Just take it down.
 Innocent and perfectly fine information on your social media pages” … can and will be used against you … “

 1. Check your Privacy Settings: Some social media sites, such as Facebook, will allow you to make your personal information and posts private.
-In Facebook, this means that only community members on your friends list will be able to view your status updates.
+On Facebook, this means that only community members on your friend’s list will be able to view your status updates.
 You can go even further by creating friend lists with specific privacy policies applied to them.

 2. When uploading photos, be selective on which photos are appropriate: If possible, set up filters that only allow friends to see your photo albums.
 For Facebook users, make sure you set your options for tagged photos.
 You should select “Only Me” for people who can view your tagged photos.